 30+ miles of bike facilities, including share the road routes and bike lanes.

-The Oklahoma Department of Transportation is responsible for enhancing and repairing State Highway 51 (6th Avenue) and U.S. 177 (Perkins Road, and Washington Street from Airport to Richmond).
+The Oklahoma Department of Transportation is responsible for enhancing and repairing SH-51 and US-177 (Perkins Road, and Washington Street from Airport to Richmond).

 Extended Parking Request – To make a request, contact Special Projects Director John McClenny